 Marisa is a public law practitioner specialising in immigration law, community care and housing law with particular expertise in working with very vulnerable clients such as those with complex disabilities; minors; victims of torture including sexual violence; and victims of trafficking and exploitation.
+She represents clients in applications for judicial review, including unlawful detention, age assessment, and the transfer of unaccompanied asylum seeking children, and in statutory appeals.

-Marisa specialises in judicial review and statutory appeals and regularly appears before the First-tier and Upper Tribunal of the Immigration and Asylum Chamber.
 She is repeatedly praised for her written work with one judge observing:

 ‘Ms. Cohen’s skeleton argument was exemplary.
 It is because its content and format were so clear and concise that sizeable parts of it have found their way into this determination.’